Orange “MiningTech Africa” text in a casual, handwritten style on a transparent background.

 His expertise sits at the critical intersection of:

-• Real-time data systems (RTIMS) and operational decision support
+• Advanced analytics and operational decision support systems

 His expertise sits at the critical intersection of: